The Committee consisted of the following Members:

 Can the Minister rule out management consultants, accountancy firms or generalist companies such as Carillion from administering any such scheme?

 That is not our intention at all.
-Anyone who knows me knows that I am not a big fan of management consultants at all.
+Anyone who knows me knows that I am not a big fan of management consultants.
 I often come across very talented local agronomists who really understand the landscape and the soil type.
 If we set them free and gave them the opportunity to work in partnership with farmers, the schemes would work far more smoothly than in the central, bureaucratised system that we have now.

 The Minister is asking us to believe that a scheme will administer substantial amounts of public money and will be run by some very impressive and worthy organisations—LEPs, national park authorities and the RSPB.
 Can he point to any other area of public policy or significant Government spending where that kind of approach is permitted?